-Discipline Experience Needed for Review ATR Manager/Plan Formulation Plan formulation for multi-purpose projects, including flood risk management; familiarity with the "Planning Guidance Notebook" (ER-1105-100) and the Water Resources Council's Principals and Guidelines.
-Environmental Resources Integration of environmental evaluation and compliance requirements pursuant to the "Procedures for Implementing NEPA" (ER 200-2-2), national environmental statutes, applicable executive orders, and other Federal planning requirements, into the planning of Civil Works projects.
-Experience with ESA, fishery resources, and riparian habitat.
-Cultural Resources Archaeologist familiar with records searches, cultural resource survey methodology, area of potential effects, Section 106 of the National Historic Preservation Act, and state and Federal laws/executive orders pertaining to American Indian Tribes.
-Hydrology and Hydraulics Hydrologist or hydraulic engineer proficient with river hydraulics, GEO-RAS, HEC-RAS and associated one dimensional models, floodplain mapping, hydrologic statistics, sediment transport analysis, channel stability analysis, risk and uncertainty analysis, and a number of other closely associated technical subjects.
-Geotechnical Engineering Geotechnical engineer familiar with sampling and laboratory testing, embankment stability and seepage analyses, planning analysis, and a number of other closely associated technical subjects.
+Discipline Experience Needed for Review , Geotechnical Engineering Geotechnical engineer familiar with sampling and laboratory testing, embankment stability and seepage analyses, planning analysis, and a number of other closely associated technical subjects.
 Economics Analysis of demographics, land use, recreation analysis, and flood damage assessments using HEC-FDA; use of IMPLAN model to address regional economic development associated with a project; discussion of other social effects (OSE) associated with flood risk, and well as OSE benefits from reduction in flood risk; economic justification of projects in accordance with current USACE policy for urban flood damages.
-Civil Design Civil engineer with experience in designing grading plans, levee and bank-protection removal or modification, earthen channels, and earthen dams.

-Discipline Experience Needed for Review Cost Engineering Cost estimating specialist competent in cost estimating for both construction and ecosystem restoration using MCACES/Mii; working knowledge of construction and environmental restoration; capable of making professional determinations based on experience.
+Civil Design Civil engineer with experience in designing grading plans and levees, levee stability, and levee and bank- protection removal or modification, earthen channels, and concrete bypasses.
+Cost Engineering Cost estimating specialist competent in cost estimating for both construction and ecosystem restoration using MCACES/Mii; working knowledge of construction and environmental restoration; capable of making professional determinations based on experience.
 Real Estate/Lands Real estate specialist familiar with real estate valuation, gross appraisal, utility relocations, takings and partial takings as needed for implementation of Civil Works projects.

-Coordination with the USACE Cost Engineering Directory of Expertise (DX) located in the Walla Walla District will occur as required by CECW-EC memo dated 10 Sep 2007 and CECW-CP memo dated 19 Sep 2007.
+Coordination with the USACE Cost Engineering Directory of Expertise (DX) located in the Walla Walla District will be conducted as required by CECW-EC memo dated 10 Sep 2007 and CECW-CP memo dated 19 Sep 2007.